 request to https://api.hubapi.com/crm/v3/objects/2-3465404/181308?portalId=1234567&properties=year&properties=make&properties=model

-Associating the custom object record to a contact
+Associating the custom object record to another record

 request to /crm/v3/objects/{objectType}/{objectId}/associations/{toObjectType}/{toObjectId}/{associationType}